IvanHalim/Bayesian-Optimization/analysis/02_bayesian-optimization.md

-Acquisition functions
+Bayesian Optimization
 ================
 Ivan Timothy Halim
 12/2/2020

+# Bayesian Optimization

-# Acquisition functions
+## Acquisition functions

 Proposing sampling points in the search space is done by acquisition functions.
 They trade off exploitation and exploration.
 Exploitation